Google’s experimental Morph app highlights a feature that should be baked into all smartphones

 Morph

 The app in question is called Morph, and it promises to help users focus by only showing apps that are relevant to what they are doing at a specific moment.
-In effect, the user creates different modes based around times or locations, and then selects which apps they want to see when the phone switches to that mode.
+In effect, the user creates different modes based around times or locations and then selects which apps they want to see when the phone switches to that mode.

 Morph is actually a Launcher that you can use to customize how your default homescreen looks.
 To use Morph post-configuration, you will need to set the app as your default Launcher.